 Preheat oven to 350F.
 Grease and flour three 6" cake rounds and line with parchment.

-In a medium bowl, whisk flour, almond flour, baking powder,and salt until well combined.
+In a medium bowl, whisk flour, hazelnut flour, baking powder, and salt until well combined.
 Set aside.

-Alternate adding flour mixture and milk mixture, beginning and ending with flour (3 additions of flour and 2 of milk).
+Alternate adding flour mixture and milk, beginning and ending with flour (3 additions of flour and 2 of milk).
 Fully incorporating after each addition.

-Bake for approx. 35mins or until a toothpick inserted into the center comes out mostly clean.
+Bake for about 30-35mins or until a toothpick inserted into the center comes out mostly clean.

 Place cakes on wire rack to cool for 10mins then turn out onto wire rack.
 Allow cakes to cool completely.

 Place one layer of cake on a cake stand or serving plate.
-Brush generously with Amaretto Syrup.
+Spread about 2 Tbsp Nutella on top of the cake layer.
 Top with approximately 2/3 cup of buttercream and spread evenly.
 Repeat with remaining layers.